 To configure automatic updates:

-If you don't want to go through the trouble of setting up your very own Modmail bot, and/or want to support this project, we offer the all inclusive installation, hosting and maintenance of your Modmail with Patreon.
+If you don't want to go through the trouble of setting up your very own Modmail bot or wish to support this project, we got a solution for you!
+We offer the complete installation, hosting, and maintenance of your Modmail with Patreon.
 Join our Modmail Discord Server for more info!

 Clone the repo:

 $ pipenv install

 .env and fill out the fields.
 If